edhowland/vish/README.md

 - Higher order functions.
 Functions can be passed or returned from other functions.
 Including both named and lambda functions.
 - Optional lazy evaluation
 - Foreign Function Interface (FFI) via simple Ruby module code.
+- Curry functions or partial application of functions or lambdas.

 ## Requirements